KeithBautista/DunneAndCrescenzi/README.md

 ### CSS Validation

 The <a href="https://jigsaw.w3.org/css-validator/" target="_blank">W3C CSS Validation Service</a> was used to validate the CSS of the site.
 Shown below are screenshots of the validation.
+Please note that during validation, the CSS pases with no errors found.

 <details>
 <summary>Style.CSS External Style Sheet</summary>